callmelazarus/losersonly/README.md

 - http://localhost:3000

 # Deployment
-- run `npm export` when in the app to build the app.
+- run `npm run export` when in the app to build the app.
 This will be built out in the 'out' file.
+- Check out the `docs` directory in the root - ensure you keep the CNAME file
+- Transfer the `out` file and replace the root `docs`
-You need to transfer that file into the root directory's 'docs' directory.
+- You need to transfer that file into the root directory's 'docs' directory.
 This is where the built site will be referenced via GH.